jina-ai/clip-as-service/docs/playground/searching.md

 # Text & Image Searching

-This is the demo for [CLIP search](../user-guides/retriever.md).
-We support text-to-image search and image-to-image search now.
+CLIP-as-service enables us to encode text and images into a common space and perform cross-modality search.
+This is a powerful tool for many applications, such as cross-modality search.

+[CLIP search](../user-guides/retriever.md) uses the CLIP-as-service to encode the text and the image.
+The text and the image are then used to calculate the similarity between them.
+The similarity score is used to sort the results.

+This demo demonstrates the text-to-image and image-to-image searching in CLIP search.
+You can type text query or upload the local image as a query, and it will return the top 10 similar images for you.

-In this demo we use test sets of [``Open-Image-Datset-V6``](https://storage.googleapis.com/openimages/web/download.html).
-There are 125,346 images in total.
+For dataset used in this demo, we have used the [``Open-Image-Datset``](https://storage.googleapis.com/openimages/web/download.html) dataset.
+It contains 125,346 images in total.

-This ``Flow`` is deployed on ``JCloud`` and we use CPU to encode.

 <iframe frameborder="0" allowtransparency="true" scrolling="no" src="https://jemmyshin-laion5b-streamlit-streamlit-demo-rddbqz.streamlitapp.com?embedded=true" style="overflow:hidden;overflow-x:hidden;overflow-y:hidden;height:100vh;width:100%"></iframe>